Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 External-Beam Radiation Therapy

 Palliative radiation therapy represents an effective modality for pain related to advanced cancer.
 Pain related to bone metastases, skin lesions, or isolated tumor lesions may be relieved by a short course of radiation therapy.
-Patient selection can be important regarding the likelihood of benefit from radiation therapy.
-In one study, patients with hematologic tumors, a neuropathic component of the index pain, and no previous treatment with opioid analgesics before radiation therapy were more likely to experience pain palliation after radiation therapy.[
+Patient selection can be important regarding the likelihood of benefit from radiation therapy.[

 For bone metastases, radiation is often delivered as 8 Gy in a single fraction, 20 Gy in five fractions, 24 Gy in six fractions, or 30 Gy in ten fractions.
 A Cochrane review that included 11 randomized trials consisting of 3,435 patients showed that single-fraction radiation therapy for bone pain provided a similar overall response rate (60% vs. 59%) and complete response rate (34% vs. 32%), compared with multifraction radiation therapy.[